The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Relatively big R -invertible sheaves

 If $\pi$ is birational, then clearly every $\kk$-Weil divisor is $\pi$-big.

 Definition \ref{def:BigIsAmpleAddEffective} is equivalent to Definition \ref{def:fbig} for $\kk$-invertible sheaves or $\kk$-Cartier divisors.
-This equivalent characterization is the definition taken in \cite[Definition 2.16]{CU15}. \begin{lemma} Let $\pi\colon X\to Z$ be a proper morphism of locally Noetherian schemes, such that $X$ is normal and $X_\eta$ is projective over $\kappa(\eta)$.
+The characterization below for \(Z\) affine and \(\pi\) projective is the definition taken in \cite[Definition 2.16]{CU15}. \begin{lemma} Let $\pi\colon X\to Z$ be a proper morphism of locally Noetherian schemes, such that $X$ is normal and $X_\eta$ is projective over $\kappa(\eta)$.
 Let $\kk\in\{\QQ,\RR\}$ and let $D$ be a $\kk$-Weil divisor on $X$.
 If $D$ is $\kk$-Cartier, $D$ is $\pi$-big in the sense of Definition \ref{def:BigIsAmpleAddEffective} if and only if $D$ is $\pi$-big in the sense of Definition \ref{def:fbig}.

 If $Z$ is affine and $\pi$ is projective, $D$ is $\pi$-big in the sense of Definition \ref{def:BigIsAmpleAddEffective} if and only if there exists a $\pi$-ample $\kk$-Cartier divisor $A$ and an effective $\kk$-Weil divisor $E$ with $D\sim_\kk A+E$. \end{lemma} \begin{proof} The first statement follows from Corollary \ref{lem:kodairachar}.